Squeezya/discord-ao-focus-tracker/README.md

    - change those values inside the file accordingly.
 3. Make sure you have Docker installed on your computer.
 4. Run `docker-compose up --build`
+5. open the URL generated in step 1 (and add the bot to your server).